cuba-platform/grapesjs-addon/README.md

 4. Specify the coordinates of the component in the corresponding field as follows: group:name:version.
    Click *OK* to confirm the operation.

-    * Artifact group: *<component group>*
+    * Artifact group: *com.haulmont.addon.grapesjs*
-    * Artifact name: *<component artifact name>*
+    * Artifact name: *grapesjs-global*
     * Version: *add-on version*

     When specifying the component version, you should select the one, which is compatible with the platform version used in your project.

     | Platform Version | Component Version |